Dino-pit-studios-llc/DinoAir3/README.md

 # DinoAir3 Control Center

+Housekeeping: many operational reports and checklists were moved from the repository root into docs/archive to keep the root clean.
+See docs/archive/ for historical reports.

 > **A comprehensive productivity and development platform with AI-powered tools**

 DinoAir3 is a modern full-stack application that combines productivity tools, AI-powered features, and development utilities into a unified control center.
 Built with Python/FastAPI backend and Flutter/React frontends.